core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Location-Path: /rd/4523
 ~~~~

-The domain name d=R2-4-015 has been added for an efficient lookup because
+The sector name d=R2-4-015 has been added for an efficient lookup because
 filtering on "ep" name is more awkward.
-The same domain name is communicated to
+The same sector name is communicated to
 the two luminaries and the presence sensor by the CT.

 The group is specified in the RD.
-The Context parameter is set to the site-local
+The base parameter is set to the site-local
 multicast address allocated to the group.
 In the POST in the example below, these two endpoints and the endpoint
 of the presence sensor are registered as members of the group.

 ~~~~
 Req: POST coap://[2001:db8:4::ff]/rd-group
-?gp=grp_R2-4-015&con=coap://[ff05::1]
+?gp=grp_R2-4-015&base=coap://[ff05::1]
 Payload:
 </rd/4521>,
 </rd/4522>,